Comments Encouraged

 Mary Ann

-6. Carol Says:
+6. Carol says:

 I think your article about Obama should be made published at every single church around Madison.
 I think a lot of Catholics are blinded by the whole “tax and fuel” platform that this candidate has been presenting to the nation.
 We, as catholics, as mothers, should put an end to this “monster” who has no respect for life and God.
 How can I help distribute your article?
 Thank you!

-7. Bobby Marsland Says:
+7. Bobby Marsland says:

 Hi Fr.
 Rick!
 I found your blog, and it looks great!
 I’ll be sure to send links to good articles I see.
 You’re in my prayers!